GSA/digitalgov.gov/content/news/2015/05/2015-05-26-5-crucial-steps-for-conducting-an-effective-customer-interview.md

 At the end of the interview, ask the interviewee to provide suggestions/opportunities for improvement.
 This is another great to get honest and valuable feedback.

-## Step 4: Keep the Conversation Open for Follow-up or Future Dialogue {{< legacy-img src="2015/05/535-x-300-Web-Contact-Us-Icons-Cube-NiroDesign-iStock-Thinkstock-ThinkstockPhotos-523542891.jpg" alt="Four white Contact Us icons on green cubes" caption="" >}}
+## Step 4: Keep the Conversation Open for Follow-up or Future Dialogue

+{{< legacy-img src="2015/05/535-x-300-Web-Contact-Us-Icons-Cube-NiroDesign-iStock-Thinkstock-ThinkstockPhotos-523542891.jpg" alt="Four white Contact Us icons on green cubes" caption="NiroDesign/iStock/Thinkstock" >}}

 Always end an interview on a positive note with an open dialogue for the future.
 Simply asking, “Is it alright if I reach out to you again in the future with follow-up questions?” is a great way to stay in touch with your interviewee.
 By asking to keep this door open, you also subtly convey the importance and value of their response (you wouldn’t want to reach back out to someone if their responses were useless, would you?).